When Safety is a Foreign Feeling: Healing for Children of War, Violence, and Political Instability

 This isn’t abstract.
 It’s real, somatic, day-by-day work.

-And it’s possible — even if you’ve never seen it modeled before.
+And it’s possible even if you’ve never seen it modelled before.

-If this resonates with you — if you’ve carried survival in your bones for too long — we’re here.
+If this resonates with you and if you’ve carried survival in your bones for too long, we’re here for you.

 At NuHu Therapy, our trauma-informed therapists specialize in supporting: